-TRACEcertification is a comprehensive due diligence review, analysis and approval process establishing that an individual or organization has been thoroughly vetted, trained and certified by TRACE.
-Certification by TRACE signifies that a company or individual has completed an intensive review that meets international requirements.
+TRACEcertification is a heavily benchmarked and comprehensive due diligence review, analysis and approval process establishing that an individual or organization has been thoroughly vetted, trained and certified by TRACE.
+Certification by TRACE signifies that a company or individual has completed a detailed review that meets international standards.
 TRACEcertification reports can also be purchased by the third party intermediaries vetted, who can then provide copies to their business partners, eliminating screening costs for multinational companies while providing the assurance that third parties have completed a thorough review administered by TRACE.

 TRACEcertification report at a glance:

 - Detailed company information, including information on subsidiaries and affiliated entities.

 - Business registrations, as applicable.

 - Audited Financial Statement (other financial documents can be accepted in lieu of Audited Financials).

 - Beneficial ownership (except for shareholders owning less than 5% of publicly-traded companies).

 - Additional ownerships, directorships and employment of all owners, directors and key employees.

 - Current government employment of owners, directors and key employees.

 - Corporate literature or a company description.